Central America ATLAS of Plucked Instruments

 Like the Tiple Requinto de la Montaña (3 strings, scale ~300mm), Tiple Requinto Costero (3 strings, scale ~380mm), Tiple Doliente (4 or 5 strings, ~380mm) and Tiple Grande (also called Tiplón con Macho) with 5 strings (one from halfway the neck) and a scale of 530mm.

 Another large one is the Tiple Grande de Ponce (also with 5 strings, all of about 530mm), which is the link between Tiples and Bordonuas (see under).
 Sometimes it is called "Bordonua Chiquita" (small Bordonua).
+A tiple with 3 double strings would be called a tres.

 The tiple that is now most often played is the tiple doliente, with a more or less fixed body shape : it narrows at the top and has 5 strings.